New Revised Standard Version

-The New Revised Standard Version (NRSV) is a translation of the Bible in contemporary English.
-Published in 1989 by the National Council of Churches, the NRSV was created by an ecumenical committee of scholars "comprising about thirty members."
-The NRSV relies on recently published critical editions of the original Hebrew, Aramaic, and Greek texts.
-A major revision, the New Revised Standard Version Updated Edition (NRSVue), was released in 2021.
+The New Revised Standard Version (NRSV) is a translation of the Bible in American English.
+It was first published in 1989 by the National Council of Churches, the NRSV was created by an ecumenical committee of scholars "comprising about thirty members".
+The NRSV is considered a revision of the Revised Standard Version, and relies on recently published critical editions of the original Hebrew, Aramaic, and Greek texts.
+It is thus a revision in a series of English translations that has been identified as beginning with the King James Version.
+A major revision of the NRSV, the New Revised Standard Version Updated Edition (NRSVue), was released in 2021.

-Used broadly among biblical scholarship, the NRSV was intended as a translation to serve the devotional, liturgical, and scholarly needs of the broadest possible range of Christian religious adherents.
+Used broadly among biblical scholars, the NRSV was intended as a translation to serve the devotional, liturgical, and scholarly needs of the broadest possible range of Christian religious adherents.

-The tradition of the King James Version has been continued in the Revised Standard Version and in the New Revised Standard Version.
-The full 84 book translation includes the Protestant enumeration of the Old Testament, the Apocrypha, and the New Testament; another version of the NRSV includes the deuterocanonical books as part of the Old Testament, which is normative in the canon of Roman Catholicism, along with the New Testament (totalling 73 books).
+The full 84 book translation includes the Protestant enumeration of the Old Testament, the Apocrypha, and the New Testament; another version of the NRSV includes the deuterocanonical books as part of the Old Testament, which is normative in the canon of Catholicism, along with the New Testament (totalling 73 books).

-The translation appears in three main formats: (1) an edition including the Protestant enumeration of the Old Testament, the Apocrypha, and the New Testament (as well an edition that only includes the Protestant enumeration of the Old Testament and New Testament); (2) a Roman Catholic Edition with all the books of that canon in their customary order, and (3) the Common Bible, which includes the books that appear in Protestant, Catholic, and Eastern Orthodox canons (but not additional books from Oriental Orthodox traditions, including the Syriac and Ethiopian canons).
-A special edition of the NRSV, called the "Anglicized Edition," employs British English spelling and grammar instead of American English.
+The translation appears in three main formats: (1) an edition including the Protestant enumeration of the Old Testament, the Apocrypha, and the New Testament (as well an edition that only includes the Protestant enumeration of the Old Testament and New Testament); (2) a Catholic edition with all the books of that canon in their customary order, and (3) the Common Bible, which includes the books that appear in Protestant, Catholic, and Eastern Orthodox canons (but not additional books from Oriental Orthodox traditions, such as the Syriac and Ethiopian canons).
+A special edition of the NRSV, called the "Anglicized Edition", employs British English spelling and grammar instead of American English.

 History

-The New Revised Standard Version was translated by the Division of Christian Education (now Bible Translation and Utilization) of the National Council of Churches.
+The New Revised Standard Version was translated by the Division of Christian Education (now Bible Translation and Utilization) of the National Council of Churches in the United States.
 The group included scholars representing Orthodox, Catholic and Protestant Christian groups as well as Jewish representation in the group responsible for the Hebrew Scriptures or Old Testament.
-The mandate given the committee was summarized in a dictum: “As literal as possible, as free as necessary.”
+The mandate given the committee was summarized in a dictum: "As literal as possible, as free as necessary."